Reference

 .to(destination)

-throttle wip
+throttle planned

 throttle(options: { requestsPerSecond: number } | { requestsPerMinute: number }): RouteBuilder<Current>